 The Company granted to the bank a floating lien of all of its assets and a fixed lien of all its intellectual property and rights of future payments from the company's clients.
-The Company also committed to maintain in its bank account a minimum of \$250 thousands.
+The Company also committed to maintain in its bank account a minimum of \$250 thousands in order to support an estimated cash burn rate of 3 months of activity based on average monthly cash flow in the preceding 3 months.
 This amount was recorded in the consolidated balance sheet under "restricted cash".
-In November 2010 the Company was asked to grant an additional fixed lien to the bank in the amount of \$300 thousands.
-The Company agreed to grant an additional fixed lien but as of December 31, 2010 the additional fixed lien was not yet recorded.
+In November 2010 the Company was asked by the bank, pursuant to its loan agreement, to grant a fixed lien to the bank in the amount of \$300 thousands that would replace the \$250 thousands of restricted cash since the actual cash burn rate was higher than the cash amount maintained in the Company's bank account.
+The bank effectuated the transaction in January 2011.